Kong/kubernetes-ingress-controller/docs/custom-resources.md

 **Please note:** validation of the configuration fields is left to the user.
 Setting invalid fields will result in errors in the Ingress Controller.
-This behavior is set to improve in future.
+This behavior is set to improve in the future.

 The plugins can be associated with Ingress or Service object in Kubernetes using `plugins.konghq.com` annotation.